PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-06 07:46:01
+Last updated: 2024-04-06 07:46:34
-Random Quote: Freddie: "Are you mad?"
-Ada: "Yeah.
-Mad as hell with all of them." - Ada Thorne
+Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark